Cycling Glasses Review – Basto 102

 What’s in the box?

-Upon opening the box with the cycling glasses in there is a huge amount of bits and bobs to be taken stock off, but this does mean that once you’ve bought these the chances of needing to buy anything else are pretty slim indeed.
+Upon opening the box with the cycling glasses in there are a few bits and bobs to be taken stock off, but this does mean that once you’ve bought these the chances of needing to buy anything else are pretty slim indeed.

 Included in the box are: